-Tucked between Ypsilanti’s Depot Town and Downtown Districts is Riverside Park, a 16-acre city park sitting along the Huron River.
+Tucked between Ypsilanti’s Depot Town and Downtown is Riverside Park, sitting along the Huron River.
 This park is a sledding go-to in winter months with slightly steep hills and tons of open space.
-Walk or bike the paved and maintained pathways that loop the park.
-Riverside is connected to Frog Island Park by the infamous Ypsilanti ‘tridge’, a three-way foot bridge connecting the parks to Depot Town’s Cross Street.
+Walk or bike the paved pathways that loop the park.
+Riverside is connected to Frog Island Park by the famous Ypsilanti ‘tridge’, a three-way foot bridge connecting the parks to Depot Town’s Cross Street.
 When visiting the shops and eateries in Depot Town, admire the picturesque views from the Cross Street bridge overlooking the park and river.
 Riverside Park connects the Border-to-Border Trail from Frog Island Park to the Water Street Trail, just South of Michigan Avenue.

 North Bay Park

 Known as a local favorite, the serene 139-acre North Bay Park located on the West end of Ford Lake features islands, bridges, an observation tower, fishing spots, and plenty of beautiful winter views.
-Hike the one-mile trail beside the shores of the lake and across islands and bridges along the way.
-The observation tower offers distant views of the park and lake landscapes, picture perfect for your winter walk!
+Hike the one-mile trail beside the shores and across islands and bridges along the way.
+The observation tower offers distant views of the park and lake landscapes, picture perfect for your winter stroll!

 Cherry Hill Nature Preserve

-For those seeking a relaxing walk in the woods surrounded by nature, visit Cherry Hill Nature Preserve located north of Ypsilanti in Superior Township.
-This 160-acre park contains a 1.6-mile nature loop trail taking you through meadows and wooded areas, and a boardwalk that leads to an overlook the wetlands and provides superb winter nature views.
-Cherry Hill is a great location for bird watching and other quiet outdoor activities.
-Remember to check weather conditions and wear appropriate hiking shoes!
-Trail conditions here may be muddy on snowy days.
+For those seeking a relaxing outdoor adventure surrounded by nature, visit Cherry Hill Nature Preserve located north of Ypsilanti in Superior Township.
+This 160-acre park contains a 1.6-mile nature loop trail through meadows and wooded areas, and a boardwalk that leads to an overlook the wetlands with superb winter nature views.
+Cherry Hill is a great location for bird watching, too!
+Remember to check weather conditions and wear appropriate hiking shoes, trail conditions may be muddy on snowy days.

 These are just some of the area’s beautiful parks and nature areas.
 Click here to find more parks and outdoor recreation.